Learn more about Calorease with FBCx by reading the answers to the most commonly asked questions.

-Calorease assists in maintaining healthy blood cholesterol levels.
+Calorease assists in supporting healthy blood lipids, such as triglycerides.†

 Are there any negative reactions to Calorease?

-Calorease has superior fat-binding properties, and contains the dietary fiber FBCx.
+Calorease has superior fat-binding properties compared to typical dietary fibers, and contains the dietary fiber FBCx.
 If you take too much or don’t take it with a meal or snack containing fat, you may experience intestinal upset or flatulence.
 When taken as recommended – two tablets with fat-containing meals/snacks three times a day – no negative effects have been reported.

 Will I get diarrhea or some other messy side effects?

-No. Unlike other weight loss products, Calorease binds to the fat in food so that it will not be digested by the enzymes in your small intestine.
-Similarly, the FBCx-fat complex that passes into the large bowel cannot be fermented by your intestinal bacteria.
+Unlike other weight management products, Calorease binds to the fat in food so that it will not be digested by the enzymes in your small intestine.
 No messy side effects such as explosive diarrhea and anal leakage that are common with some pharmaceutical products have been observed in clinical studies with Calorease.

 What happens if Calorease is taken with a fat-free meal?